victor3r/BeTheHero/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/licenses/MIT) page for details.
+This project is licensed under the GPL License - see the [LICENSE](https://opensource.org/licenses/gpl-license) page for details.